Display Guidelines for Trusted Repositories (other than AEA Data and Code Repository)

 README

-The README must use the template README for social science replication packages if the deposit is for a full replication package.
+The README must conform to the template README for social science replication packages if the deposit is for a full replication package.
 If the deposit is for data-only, a simplified README is acceptable, but should

 - describe salient characteristics of the data,